Last updated August 18th, 2023.

 Obviously, there isn’t such thing as a “recession-proof economy”.
 Every country has problems while each investment has its risks.

-With that said, Cambodia’s economy is about as close as one gets.
-Lack of reliance on markets such as the U.S. and European Union, in addition to solid demographics, works in Cambodia’s favor.
+That said, Cambodia is about as close as one gets.
+The Kingdom remains less correlated with global markets than a majority of countries.
+Lack of reliance on economies such as the U.S. and European Union, in addition to solid demographics, works in Cambodia’s favor.

 Low Property Values, Great Potential

-There are few capital cities in the world where you can purchase prime property for low prices – especially in high-growth Asian frontier markets.
+There are few capital cities in the world where you can purchase prime property at a low price – especially in high-growth Asian frontier markets.

 Central real estate in Bangkok is worth over US$4,000 per square meter on average.
 “Buying” a leasehold apartment in less-developed Hanoi, Vietnam will even cost you more than US$3,000 per square meter.

-However, Phnom Penh stands out as the only Asian capital (besides Tbilisi, Georgia) where you can buy real estate in the middle of the city for below US$1,000 per square meter.
+However, Phnom Penh stands out as the only Asian capital (perhaps except Tbilisi, Georgia or a far less developed city like Dhaka, Bangladesh) where you can buy real estate in the middle of the city for below US$1,000 per square meter.

-We aren’t talking about Cambodia’s newly-built condominiums which have started popping up over the past few years though.
-These buildings are a testament to the country’s development, but are way too expensive with prices approaching Bangkok’s levels.
+Please note that we aren’t talking about owning Cambodia’s newly-built condominiums which have started popping up over the past few years though.

 Instead, look toward Phnom Penh’s older shophouse flats.
-These colonial apartments may not have a pool or a gym, but they’re also about 1/4th the price of a new condo unit, were built by the French, and are generally in good shape overall.
+These colonial apartments may not have a pool or a gym, but they’re also about 25% the value of a new condo unit, were built by the French, and are generally in good structural condition overall.

 Shophouse apartments in Cambodia have attractive valuations – even if some renovation work is often needed.